deepakmethre07/mediation-form-generator/README.md

 This project generates an MS Word document for **FORM ‘A’ – Mediation Application Form** using Python, accurately replicating the layout and structure of the provided PDF.

+Note: GitHub does not preview .docx files.
+Please download and open in MS Word.

 ## Tech Stack
 - Python 3.x
 - python-docx